i3drobotics/yolo-guide/yolov4-darknet.md

 index of objects in file should match the object index in the label files

 ## Download data
 If you are using private data hosted on the i3drml account use the following commands to download the dataset.zip for the data you are using to train.

+### Setup gshell
+This only works in linux, if you are using windows you will need to download the data manually.

 Install gshell
 ```